KOSASIH/pi-nexus-autonomous-banking-network/coin/Eonix/README.md

 # License

-Eonix is licensed under the MIT License.
+Eonix is licensed under the Apache 2.0 License.
 See LICENSE for details.

 # Contact